VolcanicArts/osu.NET/README.md

 A wrapper of the osu!api v2.
 See the wiki of the api [here](https://osu.ppy.sh/docs/index.html).

-Primarly written for personal projects but is publicly available for anyone to use.
+Primarily written for personal projects but is publicly available for anyone to use.
 Please report issues or feature suggestions in the [Issues](https://github.com/VolcanicArts/osu.NET/issues) section of the repository.

 You can download the latest build through [Nuget](https://www.nuget.org/packages/volcanicarts.osu.NET/).